Not every mama-to-be will have a 7-week ultrasound — you might find that the first ultrasound of your pregnancy isn’t until around 12 weeks.

 - Checking your reproductive organs (your uterus, ovaries, fallopian tubes, and cervix) for any issues that might cause complications during your pregnancy.

 - Checking for multiples.
 This is especially important if you’ve had any fertility treatment—there could be twins (or more!) hiding in there.

 - Looking into pregnancy bleeding.
-If you’ve had some early pregnancy bleeding, a 7 week ultrasound can help your healthcare provider find out the cause.
-Sadly, it’s possible that the ultrasound may show that you’ve had a miscarriage.
+If you’ve had some early pregnancy bleeding, a 7-week ultrasound can help your healthcare provider find out the cause.
+Sadly, it’s possible that the ultrasound may show if you’ve had a miscarriage.

 - Ruling out ectopic pregnancy.
-An ectopic pregnancy is where a fertilized egg grows outside of the uterus.
+An ectopic pregnancy is where a fertilized egg grows outside of the uterine cavity.
 It’s essential to detect this quickly, as it can be life-threatening without treatment.

 Your baby is pretty tiny at this point, so it might not be possible to get a clear picture of them with an external ultrasound.